multiversx/mx-docs/docs/sovereign/token-management.md

 ## Main Chain -> Sovereign Chain

+1. You should be in the follwing folder:
+    ```bash
+    /mx-chain-go/scripts/testnet/sovereignBridge
+    ```

-1. Update the `/config/configs.cfg` file with the token settings.
+2. Update the configuration file `config/configs.cfg` with the token settings you prefer.
 Example:
     ```ini
-    # Issue Token Settings
+    # Issue Main Chain Token Settings
     TOKEN_TICKER=TKN
     TOKEN_DISPLAY_NAME=Token
     NR_DECIMALS=18
     INITIAL_SUPPLY=111222333
-    ```

-2. Navigate to the `sovereignBridge` directory:
-    ```bash
-    cd mx-chain-go/scripts/testnet/sovereignBridge/
     ```

 3. Source the script: